Corporate deli hamper

 Trusted by 1,000+ companies

 Label substrate is chosen for the contents, not picked off a single default.
 Honey and oils need a waterproof, grease-resistant polypropylene or polyester face so a sticky drip does not lift the print.
 Dry goods such as coffee or tea tolerate a coated paper label with a matte or gloss finish.
-We match the face stock to the jar's surface and what it holds.
+We match each face stock to the jar's surface and what it holds.

 Finishing lifts a plain label into something that reads as a gift.
 Hot-foil for a logo, a die-cut shape for a round jar shoulder, or a kraft face for an artisan look are all available per line.
 Each suits a different brand register.